Parkinson.org describes how the disease progresses so we can start to consider I.T. requirements

 What Device should we use?

 This is always going to be a personal choice.
-I always work on a device lasting for a minimum of 3 years.
-So depending on where in the lifecycle of Parkinson’s disease or how quickly the condition is progressing will effect your choice.
+A device should be expected to last for a minimum of 3 years.
+So, depending on where you are in the lifecycle of Parkinson’s disease or how quickly the condition is progressing, this will affect your choice.
 Of course, what you are going to use the device for is also important.

 Mice and pointing devices

-Mice or a pointing device is an area that we focussed a lot on and the requirement changed over the years.
-As mentioned a normal mouse was fine, but as control of the hands became more difficult so did using a standard mouse.
-We finally ended up with a big trackball mouse, but in retrospect had we known some of the following may have been more appropriate.
+Mice or a pointing device is an area that we focussed a lot on, and the requirement changed for my father-in-law over the years.
+As mentioned, a normal mouse was fine, but as control of the hands became more difficult so did using a standard mouse.
+We finally ended up with a big trackball mouse, but in retrospect had we known some of the following this may have been more appropriate.

-The Trackball was good as the arm movement was reduced that helped and with the Kingston mouse the level of configurability for the buttons and the mouse control really helped.
-Click the picture below to see the device and the configuration options.
+However, the advantage of the Kensington Expert Mouse Trackball was that arm movement was reduced, and the level of configurability for the buttons and the mouse control really helped.

 Vertical mice such as the penguin can allow a more natural grip similar to a joystick and this can help put the wrist and hand in a more comfortable position.